project-oak/arcsjs-chromium/README.md

 ```

 The `render` function is given an opaque reference to a list of fonts.
 This is
-not an object you can iterate or inspect, it is simply passed around the system
+not an object you can iterate or inspect -- it is simply passed around the system
 and expanded internally by the runtime as needed.
 The goal of the render
 function is to return an object which associates these opaque `fonts` handles
 to templates for rendering.
 In the example above, we return an object with